Dowell-Lab/TFEA/README.md

   --cpus CPUS           Number of processes to run in parallel.
 Note:
                         Increasing this value will significantly increase
                         memory footprint.
+Default: 1 --mem MEM             Amount of memory to request forsbatch script.
+Default:
+                        50gb
+  --motif_annotations MOTIF_ANNOTATIONS
+                        A bed file specifying genomic coordinates for genes corresponding to motifs.
+Motif name must be in the 4th column and match what is in the database.
+  --bootstrap BOOTSTRAP
+                        Amount to subsample motifhits to.
+Set to False to turn off.
+Default: False --basemean_cut BASEMEAN_CUT
+                        Basemean cutoff value for inputted regions.
+Default: 0 --rerun [RERUN [RERUN ...]]
+                        Rerun TFEA in all folders of aspecified directory.
-Default: 1
+                        Default: False
+  --gc GC               Perform GC-correction.
+Default: True
 ```

 <br></br>